OUR TERMS AND CONDITIONS

 Client understands that upon entering into this Contract, Caterer is committing time and resources to this Event and thus cancellation would result in lost income and lost business opportunities in an amount hard to precisely calculate.
+The initial £500 deposit to secure your date is non-refundable.
 Therefore, the following cancellation limitations will apply.
-If Client requests cancellation of this Contract 90 days or more before the Event, Caterer shall be entitled to 50 percent of the Estimated Total Cost.
+If Client requests cancellation of this Contract 90-720 days before the Event, Caterer shall be entitled to 50 percent of the Estimated Total Cost.
 If Client requests cancellation 45-89 days before the Event, Caterer shall be entitled to 75 percent of the Estimated Total Costs.
 If Client requests cancellation 31-44 days before the Event, Caterer shall be entitled to 90 percent.
 After 30 days in advance of the Event, Caterer shall be entitled to 100 percent of the Estimated Total Cost.

 The Client’s deposit will be credited against the cancellation fees owed.
 Any balance will be payable upon the notice of cancellation.

 Should any money agreed to return to the client, we agree to do so on 6 month payment terms in order to protect our cash flow at this unprecedented time.